National Safer Practice Awareness Course (NSPAC)

 Frequently Asked Questions

-• NSPAC is delivered live online in a facilitator-led format.
-Sessions are interactive and reflective, not pre-recorded training, and are delivered in small groups to support discussion and engagement.
+NSPAC is delivered live online in a facilitator-led format.
+Sessions are interactive and reflective, not pre-recorded training.

-• Feedback is normally limited to confirmation of attendance.
-This helps maintain clear boundaries between NSPAC and internal management or HR processes and supports a learning-focused environment.
-Any additional feedback would only be shared by prior agreement.
+Feedback is normally limited to confirmation of attendance and general engagement.
+This helps maintain clear boundaries between NSPAC and internal management and supports a learning-focused environment.
+Any additional feedback would only be shared by prior agreement or in the event of safeguarding concerns.

-• NSPAC is designed to be accessible and inclusive, and reasonable adjustments can be considered where needed.
-This may include adjustments for learning needs, hearing or visual differences, neurodiversity, or where English is not a first language.
+NSPAC is designed to be accessible and inclusive, and reasonable adjustments can be considered where needed.

 If an individual has specific needs that may affect their participation, we encourage referring organisations or individuals to indicate this at the point of booking.
 This allows us to consider what adjustments can reasonably be made to support meaningful engagement with the course.